SebastianoF/matrix_expmv/README.md

 is the associated matrix.
 The exponential map of dA, among other things, solves the ode.

-The matrices of the kind dA can be classifed according to 4 classes according to the eigenvalues of the part
+The matrices of the kind dA can be classifed according to 5 types according to the eigenvalues of the part

 dAs = [a, b;
        c, d]

-Class 1:
+Type 1:
-real eigenvalues with the same signs (node)
+real eigenvalues with the same signs, positive (unstable node).

-Class 2:
+Type 2:
+real eigenvalues with the same signs, negative (stable node).

+Type 3:
-real eigenvalues with opposite signs (saddle)
+real eigenvalues with opposite signs (saddle).

-Class 3:
+Type 4:
-complex (conjugates) eigenvalues with negative real part (spiral)
+complex (conjugates) eigenvalues with negative real part (spiral).

-Class 4:
+Type 5:
-complex (conjugates) eigenvalues with positive real part (circles)
+complex (conjugates) eigenvalues with positive real part (circles).

 See test_generator_class_division to see the four classes of ode